williamjwang/Advanced-Quadrature/README.md

 Quadrature: The process of creating a square with equal area to a particular region or figure of interest.
 Synonymous with numerical integration, which is concerned with estimating the area of a particular region/figure.

-This project seeks to investigate/apply three advanced* quadrature techniques:
+This project seeks to investigate/apply three advanced quadrature techniques:
 - Gaussian quadrature
 - Romberg integration
 - Tanh-Sinh integration

-*May require a greater level of mathematical maturity to understand